sofi9812/chat-app/readme.md

  - Local Run with docker
     1. in the root folder run "docker build -t <any-image-name> ."
     2. then run "docker run -p 8080:8080 <image-name-you-put-when-build>
-    3. open any terminal outside the container and go to the client directory of the code and run "go run client.go <username> <password> <room>"
+    3. open any terminal outside the container and go to the client directory of the code and run "go run client.go username password room"
         - e.g: go run client.go user1 password1 general
     4. as there are only 2 users setup for now here are the username and password
         - username: user1; password: password1